Blog

 You can always tell when a person has worked in a restaurant.
 There’s an empathy that can only be cultivated by those who’ve stood between a hungry mouth and a $28 pork chop….

 The work is thankless and fun and messy, and the world would be a kinder place if more people tried it.
-With all due respect to my former professors, I’ve long believed I gained more knowledge in kitchens, bars, and dining rooms than any college could even hold" - Anthony Bourdin, 1956 - 2018
+With all due respect to my former professors, I’ve long believed I gained more knowledge in kitchens, bars, and dining rooms than any college could even hold" - Anthony Bourdain, 1956 - 2018

 Infectious Joy and the Power of Ritual : What I learned from the RNZ Navy